Climate Change and Sustainable Agriculture in Ethiopia

-According to the article, Ethiopia is Africa’s largest producer of coffee, and it is a source of livelihood to 15 million Ethiopians.
+According to the article, Ethiopia is Africa’s largest producer of coffee, and it is a source of livelihood for 15 million Ethiopians.
 According to a legend, a young goatherd, Khalid, discovered coffee in Kafa’s mountain forest when his goats ate the red berries and became rambunctious.
 He ate some as well, and that’s where it all started.

 Coffee grows wild in Ethiopia, protected by mountain forest canopy in the regions close to the border with South Sudan.